Deskpro Knowledge Base Voting Manipulation

 The vendor indicated they would pass feedback to the relevant team for consideration of future improvements, such as additional abuse protections.

-Despite the vendor's position, I proceeded with a CVE request to ensure transparent tracking across installations, as the absence of validation controls represents a data integrity issue that could have reputational and operational impact on public deployments.
+Despite the vendor's position, we proceeded with a CVE request to ensure transparent tracking across installations, as the absence of validation controls represents a data integrity issue that could have reputational and operational impact on public deployments.

 Vendor did not provide additional response or vendor statement after follow-up.